onap/archived-appc/docs/APPC Client Library Guide/APPC Client Library Guide.rst

     -  "poolMembers"
     -  “client.response.timeout”
     -  “client.graceful.shutdown.timeout”
+    -  “controllerType”

 Shutdown
 --------

-Shutdown the client by calling the following method:
+Shutdown the client by calling the following method, first if Controller Type is not included, the second when Controller Type is included:

-``void shutdownLifeCycleManager(boolean isForceShutdown)``
+``void shutdownLifeCycleManager(boolean isForceShutdown)``, or ``void shutdownLifeCycleManager(boolean isForceShutdown, String controllerType)``

 If the ``isForceShutdown`` flag is set to false, the client shuts down as soon as all responses for pending requests are received, or upon configurable timeout. (``client.graceful.shutdown.timeout``).